OpenBricks/openbricks/DOCS/README_en.txt

 | ABOUT
 | ~~~~~

-GeeXboX is a kind of "divx box" software.
+GeeXboX is a Media Center Linux distribution.
 In fact, it is a stand-alone boot CD which allows you to watch movies or listen to music.
 It supports many formats, such as avi, mpeg, divx, ogm, rm, mp3, ogg, dvd, vcd and cdda.
 It also supports some IR remote controllers and TV-Out for some graphic cards.